When would the increased millage start?

 For each project, long term maintenance will be evaluated and determined if it can be funded within the existing allocation of funds for staff or not.
 The Council will ultimately determine if staff resources should be increased based on expectations for the parks, but many of these improvements will likely reduce maintenance for our staff.
 The staff will be developing an asset management plan for all parks as part of this process to ensure we can maintain the improvements into the future, until they reach their lifespan for replacement.

-Can funds from the millage be used to support recreation programs or City operations?
+Can funds from the approved millage be used to support recreation programs or City operations?

 No. All money collected from the millage will directly fund the playgrounds and other projects listed above.